-Romania: Gas market liberalization on hold for small consumers, traders halted also20.
-June 2014. / SEE Energy News
+Romania: Gas market liberalization on hold for small consumers, traders halted also, SEE Energy News

 Authorities decided to postpone liberalization for the 170.000 small consumers of the gas market and transfer from regulated to free market, provisional decision was 1.7 and current decision targets 31.12.2014.
 Until recent discussions with the IMF, the authorities wanted to stop, from July 1, the timing of liberalization as domestic gas prices reached the European average, amid sharp fall in consumption and prices.